jhallen/radioanalyzer/README.md

 oscilloscope.
 It is designed primarily to perform alignment on antique radios, and is intended to replace classic marker sweep generators.

-The signal generator must be capacble of generating an FM stereo signal up to 108 MHz, suitable for commercial broadcast receivers (up to 148 MHz for 2 meter ham radio would be preferred).
+The signal generator must be capable of generating an FM stereo signal up to 108 MHz, suitable for commercial broadcast receivers (up to 148 MHz for 2 meter ham radio would be preferred).
 It must generate modulated AM up to 1.8 MHz (up to 30 MHz and with SSB support would be preferred for ham radio